Zulko/moviepy/docs/index.rst

 MoviePy
 =======

-MoviePy is a Python module for script-based movie editing.
-It enables basic operations (cuts, concatenations, title insertions) to be done in a few lines, and can be used for advanced compositing and special effects.
+MoviePy is a Python module for script-based video editing.
+It enables basic operations (cuts, concatenations, title insertions) to be done in a few lines, and can be used for advanced compositing and video processing.
+It can read and write all the most common video formats.

-It can read and write to many formats, `including animated GIFs <http://zulko.github.io/blog/2014/01/23/making-animated-gifs-from-video-files-with-python>`_.
+It can be used to edit your personal videos, or to automatize the creation of videos, for instance on a webserver.
+See the :ref:`gallery` for examples of projects using MoviePy.

 Let us put together a few demonstration clips (you will find the code for most of these in the :ref:`examples`): ::

     import os
-    from moviepy.editor import *
+    from moviepy.editor import VideoFileClip, concatenate
     files = sorted( os.listdir("clips/") )
     clips = [ VideoFileClip('clips/%s'%f) for f in files]
     video = concatenate(clips, transition = VideoFileClip("logo.avi"))
-    video.to_videofile("demos.avi",fps=25, codec="mpeg4")
+    video.to_videofile("demos.mp4",fps=25) # many options available !

 .. raw:: html